vtexdocs/help-center-content/docs/known-issues/en/cms-settings-does-not-allow-removing-value-from-the-unit-of-mass-field.md

 ---
-title: CMS Settings does not allow removing value from the Unit of Mass field
+title: 'CMS Settings does not allow removing value from the Unit of Mass field'
 id: QVmSN1VuGQUiklZDkarEI
 status: PUBLISHED
 createdAt: 2022-03-11T13:49:28.490Z